centrifuge/cps/cps/CP0/CP0.md

 *On-chain Governance:*
 This refers to the part of the process that takes places on the blockchain.
 First a proposal is created on-chain (can be done by either the public or the Council) and this is generally followed by an on-chain referendum where all token holders can vote Aye or Nay.

-Some of these proposal types have different governance processes, but what they all  have in common is that they start with a post on the Forum and all CPs must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.
+Components can have different governance processes, but what they all  have in common is that they start with a post on the Forum and all CPs must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.

-It is very important that the CP is submitted correctly.
+It is very important that a CP is submitted correctly.
 In the event of an incorrect format of a proposal, the process will need to be repeated.

-Please contact the Governance & Coordination Group on the Forum or Discord ([Rhano](https://gov.centrifuge.io/u/Rhano) or [ImdioR](https://gov.centrifuge.io/u/imdior)), if you have any questions regarding the process.
+Please contact the Governance & Coordination Group on the Forum or Discord ([Rhano](https://gov.centrifuge.io/u/Rhano) or [ImdioR](https://gov.centrifuge.io/u/imdior)), if you have any questions regarding the process or need help with submitting a proposal.